| Copyright | (c) Christopher Chalmers |

 Variables and infix expressions are also allowed.
 Negative values can

-with a space before but no space
+be expressed by a leading - with a space before but no space

 after.